-WRC-11 agenda items consider new spectrum allocations for meteorological-satellite service in the 7 GHz range (1.24), for Space Research service in the 23 GHz range (1.11), new spectrum allocation for meteorological aids for lightning detection (1.16), prospective identification of the spectrum use by passive service above 275 GHz (1.6), and the protection of Space Research service in the 37 GHz band (1.12).
-A successful outcome at WRC-11 on these agenda items would benefit EU interests in the field of scientific use.
+WRC-12 agenda items consider new spectrum allocations for meteorological-satellite service in the 7 GHz range (1.24), for Space Research service in the 23 GHz range (1.11), new spectrum allocation for meteorological aids for lightning detection (1.16), prospective identification of the spectrum use by passive service above 275 GHz (1.6), and the protection of Space Research service in the 37 GHz band (1.12).
+A successful outcome at WRC-12 on these agenda items would benefit EU interests in the field of scientific use.

-WRC-11 will also consider the revision of Resolution 673 under Agenda Item 8.1.1 to underline the essential role and global importance of Earth Observation with the objective to improve its recognition.
-The relevant sections of the RSPG opinion: "coordinated EU spectrum approach for scientific use of the radio spectrum" is one of the main sources used by European delegates in the WRC-11 preparatory activities relating to this Resolution.
+WRC-12 will also consider the revision of Resolution 673 under Agenda Item 8.1.1 to underline the essential role and global importance of Earth Observation with the objective to improve its recognition.
+The relevant sections of the RSPG opinion: "coordinated EU spectrum approach for scientific use of the radio spectrum" is one of the main sources used by European delegates in the WRC-12 preparatory activities relating to this Resolution.

-Introduction of more flexibility in the international regulatory framework
+3.4 Introduction of more flexibility in the international regulatory framework

-In the ITU, like at European or national level, there is a strong willingness to ensure the maximum possible flexibility in allocating frequency bands to services while ensuring the protection of services operated in other countries.
+In the ITU, there is a strong willingness to ensure the maximum possible flexibility in allocating frequency bands to services in the Radio Regulations while ensuring the protection of services operated in other countries.
 Under agenda item 1.2, pursuant to WRC-Resolution 951, there is currently a review, within CEPT and ITU-R groups, of the definition and procedures of the Radio Regulations to study if the current framework has the right level of flexibility.
 There is an EU interest in this matter to facilitate technical evolution, to ensure future access to spectrum in a timely and responsive manner and to ensure that flexibility at European level in the use of allocations should not be unduly constrained by provisions in the ITU Radio Regulations.
+Such flexibility should take into account the outcome of any required compatibility studies to ensure the possible use of different services/applications in the same band without harmful interference to services used in other countries.